thrackle-io/rules-engine/docs/userGuides/rules/TRANSFER-COUNTER.md

 ```
 bytes32 _nftTypes are the same as [tags](../GLOSSARY.md) and are applied to the ERC721 contract address in the App Manager.

-The registering function in the protocol needs to receive the appManager address of the application in order to verify that the caller has Rule administrator privileges.
+The create function in the protocol needs to receive the appManager address of the application in order to verify that the caller has Rule administrator privileges.

 The function will return the protocol id of the rule.